 Methodology

-Credible evaluated the best holiday financing based on factors such as customer experience, minimum fixed rate, maximum loan amount, funding time, loan terms, fees, discounts, and whether cosigners are accepted.
+Credible evaluated 31 lenders across 899 data points to find the best personal loans for holiday financing.
+We focused on criteria such as customer experience, minimum fixed rate, maximum loan amount, funding time, loan terms, fees, discounts, and whether cosigners are accepted.
 Credible’s team of experts gathered information from each lender’s website, customer service department, directly from our partners, and via email support.
 Each data point was verified by a third party to make sure it was accurate and up to date.

 How to compare holiday financing lenders